luddites-me/client-sdk/public/en/platform/protect-js-sdk/client.md

 * Handle navigation and browser events (e.g. resizing)
 * Event bus for communication between the client and the platform

+## Configuration

+The Protect Client requires a minimal amount of configuration in order to render on the platform.
+This requires instantiating the `Client` class with a `ClientConfig` object.
+This defines:

+* `accessToken`: your NS8 Protect access token used for authenticating API calls to Protect.
+This is required for loading the IFrame.
+* `events`: a collection of events to which you will bind.
+The `EventNames` enum defines static events which are guaranteed to execute.
+All other events are defined, subscribed and published by you.
+* `iFrame`: an object representing the configuration of the IFrame that Protect will occupy. `attachToId` is required, and `classNames` is optional.

 ## Example Protect Client Implementations

 The following serve as examples of implementation of the Client to demonstrate intended uses: